zoltantoth0409/liferay-portal/modules/README.markdown

 `.lfrbuild-portal-private` | Deploys the module during the `ant all` execution in a private branch. `-test` modules never have this file.
 `.lfrbuild-portal-public` | Deploys the module during the `ant all` execution in a public branch. `-test` modules never have this file.
 `.lfrbuild-portal` | Deploys the module during the `ant all` execution. `-test` modules never have this file.
+`.lfrbuild-poshi-runner-resources` | Publishes the directory as a Poshi Runner resources JAR file.
 `.lfrbuild-slim-private` | Deploys the module during the `ant all` execution if building a Liferay Slim Runtime in a private branch.
 `.lfrbuild-slim-public` | Deploys the module during the `ant all` execution if building a Liferay Slim Runtime in a public branch.
 `.lfrbuild-slim` | Deploys the module during the `ant all` execution if building a Liferay Slim Runtime.